schooldanlp6/marstui-rustio/README.md

 ## roadmap
 - make a volume control interface and see how far a song played ☑️
-- add sink management 🏗️
+- add sink management 🏗️  -> moved to other project
-- add playback to sink control logic and management interface 🏗️
+- add playback to sink control logic and management interface 🏗️  -> moved to other project
 - fix the ISSUE on created file: -> You have to manually delete the config with a new version if config things changed
+- add config for refresh rate

 ## Changelog

+### V 2.2.0
+- fixed dbus spam (uses 2024 rust to compile and latest glibc for debian trixie)

 ### V 2.1.0
 - bumped dbus cargo dependency fixing errors